njansen123/njansen123.github.io/_pages/about.md

 layout: about
 title: home
 permalink: /
 subtitle: <a href='#'></a>I am a Full Professor at the Ruhr-University Bochum in Germany.
-I lead the Chair of Safe and Reliable Artificial Intelligence.
+I lead the Chair of Artificial Intelligence and Formal Methods.
 I am also an Associate Professor with Institute for Computing and Information Sciences at Radboud University Nijmegen, The Netherlands.

 profile:
   align: right